redis/jedis/README.md

 - Sharding
 - Persistence control commands
 - Remote server control commands
-- The ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE commands
+- The ZUNIONSTORE, ZINTERSTORE commands

 But stay close because things are going fast and all this will be implemented soon!